 Requirements for admission are highly flexible and each application is judged on its own merits.
 Students with backgrounds in applied math, biology, chemistry, Earth sciences, engineering, physics, and related fields are strongly encouraged to apply.
-When applying, applicants should list one to three EPS faculty whose research fields seem closest to his or her interests.
-The graduate opportunities section of the EPS website lists faculty interest by theme and topic.
+Applicants should list one to three EPS faculty whose research fields are closest to his or her interests.
+For lists of faculty working in specific research areas, please browse our study and research areas.

 Entering graduate students are expected to arrive with an appropriate math preparation depending on their field of study.
 Students in geophysics, climate, ocean and atmospheric dynamics, and other math-intensive research areas are expected to have successfully completed applied math courses to the level of ordinary and partial differential equations.
 Students in less mathematically-oriented research areas are expected to have successfully completed basic college-level calculus and linear algebra at the level of Harvard’s applied mathematics or mathematics courses: Math 21A ( Multivariable Calculus) and Math 21B (Linear Algebra and Differential Equations).
 If not, these should be taken in addition to the department's math requirement, and incoming students should be aware that this represents a significant additional commitment.
 Students are expected, in the course of graduate work, to complete the second and third year of college mathematics (intermediate and advanced calculus and differential equations).
 Students with a strong math and physics background doing theoretical work are expected to take higher-level graduate mathematics courses.

 Once enrolled, all graduate students are provided generous financial support, including research and teaching assistantships, full tuition, and a research allowance.
 Prospective students are encouraged to apply for outside funding from agencies such as the National Science Foundation prior to gaining admission.